2010 (May to August)

 Early June.
 Superman and Wonder Woman deliver the terrible news of Bruce’s death to Alfred, Tim, and Dick at the Batcave.
 In this scene Superman holds Batman’s tattered cape and cowl, but he won’t actually hand them over to the Bat-Family until after the autopsy.
 NOTE: Alfred should be in an arm-sling since he was injured during Final Crisis.

-–FLASHBACK: Wonder Woman, Superman, Nightwing, and Robin return from Bruce’s autopsy, which has confirmed the identity of the body.
-Superman gives the remains of Batman’s costume to Alfred, Dick, and Tim (as seen through flashback in Batman #687).
-Very awesome emotional Judd Winnick stuff here.
+–FLASHBACK: From Batman #687.
+Wonder Woman, Superman, Nightwing, and Robin return from Bruce’s autopsy, which has confirmed the identity of the body.
+Superman gives the remains of Batman’s costume to Alfred, Dick, and Tim.
+Very awesome emotional Judd Winick stuff here.
 Supes makes a strange comment about Batman’s cape and cowl getting lost temporarily, which is odd since he had it right before Bruce’s autopsy.
 The heroes decide to forgo a public memorial service.
 A small private funeral is held and “Bruce” is buried beside his parents in the family plot adjacent to Wayne Manor.
 Afterward, Dick addresses Wonder Woman, Superman, Ollie Queen, Black Canary, and Tim, saying that he and Alfred have decided to keep Batman’s death a secret from the masses.
 Dick explains that Batman is too important and must never die.
 This funeral scene is also shown in Superman/Batman #76.
 NOTE: Alfred should be in an arm-sling since he was injured during Final Crisis.

-–NOTE: Mid June.
-The Epilogue from Detective Comics #850 takes place now.
+–NOTE: In Detective Comics #850 Epilogue.
+Mid June.
 Selina gets her revenge against Hush by siphoning/embezzling all of the money out of his bank accounts.
 Tommy Elliot is now flat broke and goes into hiding.

-–NOTE: Hal Jordan and Barry Allen pay their respects at Bruce’s unmarked grave in the Wayne Family plot.
-Black Hand watches from the shadows in anticipation for Blackest Night (as seen in Blackest Night #0, Part 1).
+–NOTE: In Blackest Night #0, Part 1.
+Hal Jordan and Barry Allen pay their respects at Bruce’s unmarked grave in the Wayne Family plot.
+Black Hand watches from the shadows in anticipation for Blackest Night.
 Black Hand has recently become the Avatar for the Black Lantern Power Battery, which is bad news for superheroes across the galaxy, but we’ll get to that when we do.
 This scene clearly takes place soon after Bruce is buried, but the actual events that begin Blackest Night won’t occur for another five months yet.
 Thus, the final page of this issue, where Black Hand clutches clone-Bruce’s skull, won’t actually take place until one day before Blackest Night #1.

-–NOTE: While there is no Batman to speak of at the moment, a lot goes down in the continued aftermath of his supposed death.
+–NOTE: In Robin Vol. 2 #177-182, Batman & The Outsiders Vol. 2 #13-14 , Nightwing Vol. 2 #151, Detective Comics #851, and Batman #684.
+While there is no Batman to speak of at the moment, a lot goes down in the continued aftermath of his supposed death.
 Here it all is in a chronological nutshell.
-Robin Vol. 2 #177-182 takes place now and overlaps with Batman & The Outsiders Vol. 2 #13-14 then Nightwing Vol. 2 #151 and then ‘tec #651 and Batman #684.
+Robin Vol. 2 #177-182 takes place first and overlaps with all the other stories listed, including Batman & The Outsiders Vol. 2 #13-14, which is followed by Nightwing Vol. 2 #151 and then ‘tec #851 and then Batman #684.
+And now, synopses.
 The gang war that began before Final Crisis continues, now fueled even more with Batman’s legitimate absence.
 Robin, Spoiler, Ragman, and Jason Todd have to deal with it.
-These Robin issues also show the return of Lonnie Machin (the former Anarky) who is shot and paralyzed by the returning Ulysses Armstrong (who dons a “Red Robin” costume before becoming the new Anarky).
+These Robin issues also show the return of Lonnie Machin (the former Anarky), who is shot and paralyzed by the also-returning Ulysses Armstrong (who dons a “Red Robin” costume before becoming the new Anarky).
 Robin and Spoiler get in a huge argument, alienating the two from each other.
 Officer Jamie Harper is promoted to detective.
-We also see Alfred in an arm-sling (due to injuries suffered off-panel during Final Crisis) and he is cleans up the wrecked Batcave.
+We also see Alfred in an arm-sling (due to injuries suffered off-panel during Final Crisis) and he cleans-up the wrecked Batcave.
 As the gang war rages across Gotham uncontrollably, Batgirl and Nightwing assemble the Network of Superheroes, designed to fill the void left with the death of Batman (as seen in Batman & The Outsiders Vol. 2 #13-14).
 Issue #13 is incorrectly labeled as a “Batman RIP” crossover.
 Later, as detailed in Nightwing Vol. 2 #151, all the metahuman bodies from Valhalla Cemetery are moved to a secure location beneath the Hall of Justice since evil resurrections are all the rage lately.
 Dick chats with Two-Face at Arkham, continues his skydiving hobby, and then watches a movie with Alfred and Tim.
 Bruce’s movie chair is empty and this emotional scene brings a tear to my eye.
 Moving on, Detective Comics #851 and Batman #684 (#684 is out of order because it is the follow-up to ‘tec #851) take place next.
-Nightwing meets Millicent Mayne and deals with Two-Face impersonator Gracchus and the real escaped Two-Face.
-Gotham’s gang war is still raging, but Robin (with help from Jason Todd) is close to ending it (as he eventually does in Robin Vol. 2 #182).
+Nightwing meets Millicent Mayne and deals with both Two-Face impersonator Gracchus and the real escaped Two-Face.
+Gotham’s gang war is still raging (as it has been in the background, highlighted in the pages of Robin Vol. 2).
+Robin—with help from Jason Todd—eventually ends the gang war (as seen in Robin Vol. 2 #182).

 LAST RITES/FACES OF EVIL